soundpress/RulesOfNYC/docs/c06/index.rst

       (vi) keep all measurements and records required by this section at their facility for at least three years from the date such records and measurements are made.

    (3) Discharges of 1,000 up to but not including 10,000 gallons per day.
-Any person that discharges from 1,000 up to but not including 10,000 gallons per day of Total Silver Halide Process Wastewater shall:
+Any person that discharges from 1,000 up to but not including 10,000 gallons per day of total silver-halide process wastewater must:

-      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 95% of the silver from Silver-Rich Solutions processed:
+      (i) install and continually operate one of the following pretreatment technologies designed to recover at least 95% of the silver from silver-rich solutions processed:

          (A) electrolytic recovery and metallic replacement; or